ales-tsurko/afterlife/README.md

   - **Install Custom Packages** - search for and install `termite`
   - return back to the **Main Menu** screen and choose **Done**
   - enter `sudo shutdown now`, unmount installation USB/CD and boot your system
-  - when the login screen will appear, hit `Ctrl-Alt-F4`, enter your credentials and proceed with the next instrcuctions
+  - when the login screen will appear, hit `Ctrl-Alt-F4`, enter your credentials and proceed with **Environment and Applications Installation**

 ### Environment and Applications Installation